 * * *

 “A great tactician creates plans.
 A good tactician recognizes the soundness of a plan presented to him.
 A fair tactician must see the plan succeed before offering approval.
 Those with no tactical ability at all may never understand or accept it.” – Thrawn

-For the most part, everyone starts at the “fair tactician” level, mimicking the financial examples of our parents, friends, or coworkers.
+For the most part, everyone starts at the “fair tactician” level, mimicking our parents, friends, or coworkers' financial examples.
 These examples can be good or bad ones – likely it’s a combination of both.

 Fortunately, it’s possible to climb this “tactician ladder” fairly quickly through personal education and the application of financial principles.

-Twice a year, my employer sets up times for us to meet with 401k advisors to discuss our retirement planning.
-In the past, I’ve always jumped to schedule a time to review my balance, contributions, and portfolio.
+Twice a year, my employer sets up times to meet with 401k advisors to discuss our retirement planning.
+I’ve always jumped to schedule a time to review my balance, contributions, and portfolio in the past.

-This spring, however, I was disappointed to realize I’d see little benefit from setting up an appointment.
+However, this spring, I was disappointed to realize I’d see little benefit from setting up an appointment.
 Why is that?

 Over the past six months, I’ve learned everything I currently need to know about 401k’s.
 I’m taking advantage of the full employer match, deliberately choosing how my contributions are invested, and monitoring my balance more frequently than is helpful.
 While I may not be an expert on all things, I’ve moved from “fair” to “great” on this one topic.